generalelectrix/tunnels/README.md

 a virtual video stream broadcast by the server and render the feeds to video.
 Interaction between the server and clients is mediated by 0MQ and msgpack.

+## Hardware requirements

+Minimally:
+- 1x Mac, which can co-host the server and a client.
+- 1x digital video projector, preferably with excellent contrast.
+- 1x hazer, or a lot of incense.
+- 1x large-format tablet (such as an iPad) running TouchOSC.

+Recommended:
+- 1x Akai APC-40

+Nice to have:
+- Lots more projectors, with client computers to run them.

 ## Server installation and running (Python 2)

 0. In a fresh virtual environment: $ python setup.py install